Certified quality and sustainability

 As such, GLS meets internationally recognised high standards.

 GDP – certified transport of medication

-GLS has been awarded GDP (Good Distribution Practice) compliance certification in Belgium, Denmark, France, Germany, Ireland and Luxembourg.
+GLS has been awarded GDP (Good Distribution Practice) compliance certification in Belgium, Denmark, France, Germany, Ireland and Spain.
 GDP guidelines are mandatory for the wholesale of pharmaceuticals across the EU.
 In six countries, GLS therefore meets the stringent requirements for the safe, hygienic and product-appropriate transport of human medication.
 It is intended that other GLS companies obtain the certification.

-Seal of approval for environmental and quality management
+Seal of approval for quality management